salian/covid-vaccine-booking/README.md

 3. Reduces the polling wait to optimize on the polling frequency (hence the name bombardier)
 <img src="https://user-images.githubusercontent.com/83712877/117467267-290fd200-af71-11eb-8461-d6e253c183d7.png" />

-#### How it works via IFTTT app on Android
-1. https://ifttt.com/ is used to create a SMS trigger.
-The trigger happens when the OTP SMS is received
-2. The trigger sends the text of the SMS to a REST service, I have used a free service which needs 0 setup for a shared storage

 #### How it works via CoWIN OTP Retriever app on Android
 1. The [CoWinOTPRetriever Android app](./CoWinOtpRetreiver.apk) has been created to automatically read the OTP SMS and then send it to the shared storage
 2. You only need to install and start the app, enter your CoWIN registered phone number, and then start the OTP listener.

+#### How it works via IFTTT app on Android
+1. IFTTT app can also be used if you are not comfortable with installing the CoWinOtpRetreiver app.
+However there is a slight delay in receiving OTPs with free versions of IFTTT.
+2. https://ifttt.com/ is used to create a SMS trigger.
+The trigger happens when the OTP SMS is received
+3. The trigger sends the text of the SMS to a REST service, I have used a free service which needs 0 setup for a shared storage

 #### How it works via Shortcuts app on iOS
 1. [Shortcuts app](https://apps.apple.com/us/app/shortcuts/id915249334) is used to create an SMS trigger.
 The trigger happens when the OTP SMS is received